-UOSA's service area is located in the Greater Washington D.C. metropolitan area, which is ranked as the fifth largest regional economy in the United States.
-The Washington D.C. metropolitan area provides close proximity to the federal government and continues to be a premier location for corporate headquarters.
-It is also the home to nineteen Fortune 500 companies.
+UOSA's service area is located in the Greater Washington D.C. metropolitan area, which is ranked as the sixth largest regional economy in the United States.
+The Washington D.C. metropolitan area provides proximity to the federal government and continues to be a premier location for corporate headquarters.
+It is also the home to twenty Fortune 500 companies with the recent relocation of Xylem Inc.

-The Greater Washington D.C. area unemployment rate is consistently below the national average and is estimated to have the highest median household income in the United States in fiscal year 2023.
-The area has an exceedingly educated workforce and is highly ranked among all major metropolitan areas for the percent of population with graduate or professional degrees but more of that workforce is now leaving the area than moving to it due to the high cost of living and congestion.
-While the U.S. government is a significant employer and customer of services, Professional and Business Services sector earnings have slowed.
-Constraints in the labor market, office space vacancies and rising costs will lead to slow economic growth.
-According to the Washington Economy Watch Report, the region's economy is likely to grow more slowly than the national economy.
+The Greater Washington D.C. area unemployment rate is consistently below the national average and has one of the highest median household incomes in the United States.
+The area has an exceedingly educated workforce and is highly ranked among all major metropolitan areas for the percent of population with graduate or professional degrees.
+Despite that, for nearly a decade more of that workforce has been leaving the area than moving to it due to the high cost of living and quality of life.
+Constraints in the labor market, office space vacancies and rising costs will continue as the economy stalls.
+According to the Washington Economy Watch Report, the region's economy will remain in a state of choppy stagnation through the end of the year.